hitokiri-mata/katacoda-courses/kubernetes-observability/efk/step2-elasticsearch.md

 --set data.persistence.storageClass=elasticsearch-data \
 --set data.persistence.size=5Gi`{{execute}}

-It will start in a few moments and you can observe its progress.
+ElasticsSearch will start in a few minutes and you can observe its progress. **Be patient, as it takes time for ElasticSearch to set itself up, even with this smaller configuration.**

 `watch kubectl get deployments,pods,services --namespace=logs`{{execute}}

+Keep in mind the chart's default settings are appropriately opinionated for a production deployment.

-Once complete, the Pods will move to the _running_ state.
-It will be a few moments and the Deployments will eventually move to the _available (1)_ state.
+Once complete, the 3 Pods will move to the _running_ state.
+It will be a few moments and the Deployment status will eventually move to the _available (1)_ state.
 Use this ```clear```{{execute interrupt}} to ctrl-c and clear the shell or press ctrl-c to break out of the watch.